ismahaneyy/phase-1-javascript-project-mode/README.md

 # Random Quote Generator

-This project is about Random Quote Generator, it generates random quotes from the API.
+This project is about Random Quote Generator, it generates random quotes.
 THis project uses JavaScript language.

 - There are two parts of this page